MysteryPancake/Rule-Book/README.md

 * `math.random( 1, n )` must be shortened to `math.random( n )`.
 * Generic string variables must be named `str`, not `txt`.
 * `if bool then` must be used, not `if bool == true then`.
+* Literal tables must be on a single line, unless wrapping.
 * Variables mustn't have the names of existing variables.
 * `local var = var` mustn't be used, unless for a module.
 * `-var` or `not var` must be used to invert variables.